 In India, there is complete lockdown in the country and social distancing norms are being followed.
 Initially, the lockdown was imposed from March 25, 2020 till April 14, 2020, which was extended till May 3, 2020.
 Further, after a comprehensive review, the Government further extend the Lockdown for a further period of 2 weeks with effect from May 4, 2020.
+The same was extended further to 17th May 2020 and then again to 31st May 2020.

-Though, the Government has decided to exit the lockdown in a graded manner by giving equal importance to lives and livelihood of Indian citizens, and allowing selected economic activities in all zones, Red (hotspots), orange and green, based on the intensity of the spread of COVID -19, this has become difficult time for the businesses.
+Although, the Government has decided to exit the lockdown in a graded manner by giving equal importance to lives and livelihood of Indian citizens, however, still there exist difficult time for the businesses.
 They are experiencing major impact on their business activities and sustainability.
 Most businesses are facing challenge of keeping their financial wheels turning during the lockdown period due to less or almost no business activities, weak demand and low consumer confidence.